Sh0ckWave473/Minesweeper/minesweeper/notes.md

     - click and hold or select the type of click for mobile user using UI elements
     - all features for mobile will be available for computer but they can right click too

+# Important reminders!!!

+-  Utilizing functions within useState functions causes them to be used twice so make sure to instantiate variables outside of the useState
+-  Classes have become obsolete so stick to using functions in React